Psycroptic

-Psycroptic are an Australian technical death metal band formed in Hobart, Australia in 1999.
-Mainstay members are Dave Haley on drums and his brother Joe Haley on guitar.
+Psycroptic are an Australian technical death metal band formed in Hobart, Tasmania in 1999.
+Mainstay members are the Haley brothers, drummer Dave and guitarist Joe.
 Their lead vocalist, Jason Peppiatt, joined in 2004.
 In 2008 they signed to Nuclear Blast.
 As of August 2022, the band have released eight studio albums.
 They have undertaken Australian national tours supporting international acts, Incantation, Decapitated, Origin and Misery Index.
 Psycroptic have also toured Europe with Nile and with Deicide.
 In February 2019, the band started a co-headlining tour alongside Aversions Crown and support bands Within Destruction, Hadal Maw and Hollow World across Europe.
 They also headlined a 2019 tour in the United States in support of their album As the Kingdom Drowns.

 History

 Founding, The Isle of Disenchantment, and The Scepter of the Ancients (1999-2004)

 Psycroptic were formed in Hobart in early 1999 by brothers Dave (drums) and Joe (guitar) Haley.
 Both were members of Disseminate, which had recorded a demo in 1998 before disbanding.
-The Haleys were joined by Cameron Grant on bass and (ex-Magoria) and Matthew Chalk on vocals (ex-Hemlock), who soon after became a drummer with established local death metal act M.S.I.
+The Haleys were joined by Cameron Grant (ex-Magoria) on bass and Matthew Chalk (ex-Hemlock) on vocals, who soon after became a drummer with established local death metal act M.S.I.
 The band's name, Psycroptic, was randomly devised by Chalk's friend and has no particular meaning.
 With assistance from the Tasmanian Council of the Arts, the band recorded The Isle of Disenchantment in October 2000, initially as a demo, but they issued it as a studio album.
 Shortly after it was released in January 2001 the band was invited to play shows in Melbourne.
 In late 2001 they featured at the annual Metal for the Brain festival in Canberra for the first time, later appearing in 2003 and 2005.

 The band recorded its second album The Scepter of the Ancients in 2003 for release through United States label Unique Leader.
 They played their first full Australian tour in support of American death metal band Incantation.
 The Haley brothers also joined Sydney-based industrial death metal band The Amenta during this period and recorded the album Ocassus with that group.
 Dave Haley also recorded an EP called Atom and Time with Ruins, a Hobart black metal band formed by Alex Pope in 2000.
 He has been a member of this band since; Joe Haley has been the touring guitarist for Ruins since they undertook a national tour with Satyricon in 2006.